Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: The large deviation estimates

 By Proposition \ref{prop: Tightness} the last term can be made arbitrarily small for $\gga$ small.
 Thus the proof of the lower bound reduces now to the one of weak open sets as in Section \ref{sec: Lower bound LD}.

-\begin{proof}[Proof of Proposition \ref{prop: Tightness}] As the test functions used for defining the distance $d(\pi_t^\eps ,\pi_s^\eps)$ in \eqref{eq: distance} are bounded, it is enough to consider a finite number of test functions.
+\begin{proof}[Proof of Proposition {\rm\ref{prop: Tightness}}] To prove \eqref{eq: tighness norm GD}, let us first note that the test functions used for defining the distance in \eqref{eq: distance} are uniformly bounded, thus the distance is bounded in terms of the total number $\cN$ of particles

+As the number of particles is fixed only by the initial distribution, it is simple to obtain the exponential decay claimed in \eqref{eq: tighness norm GD}

+By the inequality \eqref{eq: tighness norm GD bis} and the boundedness of the test functions used in \eqref{eq: distance}, it is enough to consider a finite number of test functions.
 Indeed, for any $\gd'$ there is $K= K(\gd')$ such that

 By the union bound, we can then reduce \eqref{eq: tension GD} to controlling a single test function $h$